djKianoosh/shelf/.ai/project-plan.md

         a.
 A comment identifying the active profile: `# Profile: <profile_name>`
         b.
 A pattern to ignore files in the current directory: `*`
         c.
 For each pattern in the profile's `includes` list, add anchored negation patterns to re-include the desired files and directories.
 For a directory like `docs/`, this generates `!/docs` and `!/docs/**`.
 For a file, it generates an anchored pattern like `!/README.md`.
         d.
+For each pattern in the `global.includes` list, apply the same negation logic.
+        e.
 All patterns from the profile's `excludes` list.
-        e.
+        f.
 All patterns from the `global.excludes` list.
 *   **Success Output:**
     ```shell
     $ shelf enable frontend